firedev/pf-website/src/_posts/2023-09-01-jim-carrey-miu-commencement-speech.md

 > I used to believe that who I was ended at the edge of my skin, that I had been given this little vehicle called a body from which to experience creation.
 And though I couldn’t have asked for a sportier model, it was after all a loner and would have to be returned.
 Then I learned that everything outside the vehicle was part of me too, and now I drive a convertible.
 Top down, wind in my hair.

 There is no other way to live life as full face forward.
-It's like diving from the plane with no gear.
-You know how it's going to end.
-Let's enjoy it.
+It's like diving out of the plane with no gear.
+You know how it's going to end, so let's enjoy it.

 > You have given them the ability to walk behind the mind’s elaborate set decoration and to see that there’s a huge difference between a dog that is going to eat you in your mind and an actual dog that is going to eat you.
 >